mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 # Module 8 : High Availability - DDoS

+## Shield Standard

+* Protects all AWS resources
+  * for Route 53, Cloudfront, Global Accelerator covers all known attack types (lvl 3,4)
+  * for other resources covers most frequent attacks

 ## Shield Advanced

 * When protecting an EIP address, Shield Advanced can replicate NACL rules on the public subnet where it resides at the border of AWS. it allows supporting much bigger volume